 “I was really impressed with Rebecca and Amy’s joint application.
 We had over 60 applications for the residency, but their proposal really shone.
 Whilst their poetry is wonderful, they also thought beyond their individual work to devise a collaborative approach to the residency inspired by folk arts as a metaphor for the process of writing as well as the inspiration for new work.
 Their proposal was exciting, thoughtful and creatively strong.
 I am confident that the work they produce will create a brilliant creative legacy and show a new and unexpected side to the manor, the library and the wider heritage of Halsway.”

-UPDATE – First Reflections from Rebecca and Amy, who made a visit to Halsway this July
+First Reflections from Rebecca and Amy – A visit to Halsway – July 2018

 We wanted to come to Halsway without a defined plan for what shape our residency will take.
 We wanted to be genuinely open and responsive to whatever kind of spell Halsway might put us under, alert to what we would learn and discover there.
 Our visit, which took place while the manor was closed to the public, became something of a reconnaissance mission.
 Who might we want to meet and talk to during our residency?
 What materials, objects, papers and books might we have access to?
 What did it feel like to be in the manor and the grounds?
 What could we explore nearby?